This page provides an introduction to and general information about Racing in the RFYC.

 - Racing information and results from previous years

-The 2017 race programme is now published, see events listings, the whole sailing calendar can be downloaded from the link in the right hand side bar.
+See event listings for the race programme, or the whole sailing calendar can be downloaded from the link in the right hand side bar.

 Racing at RFYC